 Whether you’re doing some Spring Cleaning, or you’re just tired of that musty smell, knowing how to wash electric blankets without ruining them is a great way to freshen your bed while protecting your investment!

-Naturally, I thought the only solution was to dry clean them.
+Years ago, I thought the only solution was to dry-clean them.
 Wrong!
-According to the Electric Bedding Care Institute (who knew there was such a thing?), dry cleaning is more harmful to electric blankets than washing them.
-The trick, these folks say, is to expose them to water for the shortest possible time, and limiting their time in the dryer.
+Dry cleaning is more harmful to electric blankets than washing them.
+The trick, these folks say, is to expose them to water for the shortest possible time and limit their time in the dryer.

-- Shake it: If it’s possible, take the blanket outside and shake it vigorously to dislodge as much lint and pet hair as possible.
-Since we’ll be doing a very short wash cycle, this step really helps.
+2. Shake it: If it’s possible, take it outside and shake vigorously to dislodge as much debris as possible.
+Since we’ll be doing a very short wash cycle, this step helps quite a bit.

-- Top Loading Machines: Fill your washing machine’s tub with cold water and a minimal amount of detergent.
-Set the machine on the gentle cycle.
+3. Top Loading Machines: Fill your washing machine’s tub with cold water and a minimal amount of detergent.
+Set the washer for the gentle cycle.
 Immerse your blanket in the tub, let it agitate for 2 to 3 minutes, then skip to the rinse cycle.
 Allow the machine to complete the rinse and spin, then remove it immediately.

-- Front Loading Machines: Set the machine on the shortest cycle with a Cold/Cold water setting.
+4. Front Loading Machines: Set the washer on the shortest period with a Cold/Cold water setting.
 Add a minimal amount of detergent and the blanket.
 Let it agitate for 2 to 3 minutes then skip to the rinse cycle.
 Allow the machine to complete the rinse and spin, then remove it immediately.

-- Dry it: Place the blanket in your dryer on a LOW setting for no more than 5 minutes.
-Remove the blanket and stretch it gently with your hands until it returns to the proper size.
-(You can lay it on a table with a flat sheet over it so you know when it’s the right size again.)
-Hang it over a laundry line or clothes drying rack overnight.
+5. Dry it: Place the blanket in your dryer on a LOW setting for no more than 5 minutes.
+Remove it and stretch the fabric gently with your hands until it returns to the proper size.
+(You can lay it on a flat sheet, so you know when it’s the right size again.)
+Once you’ve reshaped it, hang the electric blanket over a laundry line or clothes drying rack overnight.

-- Plug it: Feel the blanket in several places with your hands to ensure it’s completely dry before you return it to your bed and plug it back in.
+6. Plug it in: Feel the blanket in several places with your hands to ensure it’s completely dry before you return it to your bed and plug it back in.